Best savings rates this week

 Interest is fixed so your return is guaranteed, unlike instant access and notice accounts, which tend to be variable.
 However, do bear in mind that withdrawals and further deposits are rarely allowed.

-- Atom Bank is one of a trio of providers paying a very competitive 1.4% AER on its one-year notice account, but you’ll need an Android or Apple smartphone to get one, as the bank is strictly app-only.
+- Atom Bank is one of two of providers paying a very competitive 1.4% AER on its one-year notice account, but you’ll need an Android or Apple smartphone to get one, as the bank is strictly app-only.
 You can save between £50 and £100,000, but if you want to save more you’re allowed multiple accounts.
 Bear in mind that if you deposit more than £75,000 with any bank your money won’t be fully covered by the Financial Services Compensation Scheme.

 - Ikano Bank’s 1 Year Fixed Term Savings Account will match Atom’s 1.4% AER, if you deposit between £1,000 and £1,000,000.
 No early access is allowed, and the account is online only.
 Savings with Ikano Bank are protected by the Swedish deposit protection scheme, though unusually they'll protect up to £75,000 for UK savers instead of €100,000.

 - Ikano Bank’s Fixed Two Year Saver pays 1.55% AER on balances between £1,000 and £1,000,000.
 It’s only available online.
 This account is covered by the Swedish deposit protection scheme, covering balances worth up to €100,000.